maartenzam/interactive-publication/src/pages/bitmap-versus-vector-images.md

-### Vector versus  raster

-A major advantage of vector graphics over raster graphics is that vector graphics can be zoomed in without any loss of quality: because all the visual elements are described in coordinates, software rendering vector graphics can always produce crisp images, independent of the zoom level.
+A major advantage of <span class="internal-link">[vector images](vector-images)</span> over <span class="internal-link">[bitmap images](bitmap-images)</span> is that vector graphics can be zoomed in without any loss of quality: because all the visual elements are described in coordinates, software rendering vector graphics can always produce crisp images, independent of the zoom level.

 When you zoom in on raster images, at some point the individual pixels will become visible, and the picture will become pixelated.